mozman/ezdxf/docs/source/drawing/drawing.rst

         Shortcut for :attr:`Drawing.tables.layers`

-        Reference to the layers table, where you can create, get and remove layers, see also :class:`Table` and :class:`Layer`
+        Reference to the layers table, where you can create, get and remove layers, see also :class:`~ezdxf.sections.table.Table` and
+        :class:`~ezdxf.entities.Layer`

     .. attribute:: styles

         Shortcut for :attr:`Drawing.tables.styles`

-        Reference to the styles table, see also :class:`Style`.
+        Reference to the styles table, see also :class:`~ezdxf.entities.Textstyle`.

     .. attribute:: dimstyles

         Shortcut for :attr:`Drawing.tables.dimstyles`

-        Reference to the dimstyles table, see also :class:`DimStyle`.
+        Reference to the dimstyles table, see also :class:`~ezdxf.entities.DimStyle`.

     .. attribute:: linetypes

         Shortcut for :attr:`Drawing.tables.linetypes`

-        Reference to the linetypes table, see also :class:`Linetype`.
+        Reference to the linetypes table, see also :class:`~ezdxf.entities.Linetype`.

     .. attribute:: views

         Shortcut for :attr:`Drawing.tables.views`

-        Reference to the views table, see also :class:`View`.
+        Reference to the views table, see also :class:`~ezdxf.entities.View`.

     .. attribute:: viewports

         Shortcut for :attr:`Drawing.tables.viewports`

-        Reference to the viewports table, see also :class:`Viewport`.
+        Reference to the viewports table, see also :class:`~ezdxf.entities.VPort`.

     .. attribute:: ucs

         Shortcut for :attr:`Drawing.tables.ucs`

-        Reference to the ucs table, see also :class:`UCS`.
+        Reference to the ucs table, see also :class:`~ezdxf.entities.UCSTableEntry`.

     .. attribute:: appids

         Shortcut for :attr:`Drawing.tables.appids`

-        Reference to the appids table, see also :class:`AppID`.
+        Reference to the appids table, see also :class:`~ezdxf.entities.AppID`.

     .. attribute:: materials